-MVR monitoring runs drivers’ records on an ongoing basis.
-As a result, it becomes much easier to quickly identify driver problems and to correct them.
+Continuous MVR monitoring searches drivers’ records on an ongoing basis.
+As a result, it becomes much easier to quickly identify driver problems, and correct them.
 MVR monitoring continuously checks your fleets’ driving records.
-When a ticket, accident, suspension or revocation is found, you receive a notification and an updated MVR is provided for that driver.
+When a ticket, accident, suspension, or revocation is found, you receive a notification, and an updated MVR is provided for that driver.

-Ideally, a robust program should include monitoring to identify risky drivers in coordination with training and education programs.
-Even a consistently safe driver could receive a violation.
-This could escalate into a serious injury or worse and the company could be held liable in this case.
-MVR monitoring not only can help organizations identify a potential risk but also correct it before it escalates.
+A robust screening program should include monitoring.
+Also, identify risky drivers in coordination with training and education programs.
+Remember, even a safe driver could receive a violation.
+This could escalate into a serious injury or worse, and the company could be held liable.
+An MVR monitoring program not only helps organizations identify a potential risk, but also correct it before it escalates.

 6. Quick Decisions, Brand Protection

-Workforce Monitoring provides organizations with information to make strategic decisions sooner and more frequently.
-With swift turnaround time comes the added advantage of flexibility to decide on the appropriate course of action, whether corrective, disciplinary or punitive action, depending on the circumstance.
+Workforce Monitoring provides organizations with information to help make early strategic decisions, and more frequently.
+With swift turnaround time comes the advantage of flexibility to decide on the correct course of action.
+You have the time to choose corrective, disciplinary, or punitive action depending on the circumstance.

-When it comes to brand reputation management, remaining alert to potential crises remains paramount.
+When it comes to brand reputation management, remaining alert to potential crises is important.
 Swift, preventive capabilities play a valuable role in protecting a company’s hard-earned brand reputation.
 With an MVR monitoring service, the management team is empowered to stay one step ahead.

 7. Behavioral Impact

-Sterling – the world’s leader in background and identity services—provides a foundation of trust and safety that spans across industries, professions and borders.
-Our technology-powered services help organizations create great environments for their workers, partners and customers.
-Sterling has 20 offices in nine countries and conducts more than 100 million searches annually.
+Sterling — a leading provider of background and identity services — offers a foundation of trust and safety that spans across industries, professions, and borders.
+Our technology-powered services help organizations create great environments for their workers, partners, and customers.
+With office locations around the world, Sterling conducts more than 75 million searches annually.

-With pre-hire screening only, employee issues may never be discovered; with periodic re-screens, information may surface after it is too late.
-Workforce monitoring services provided by Sterling go beyond driver workforces, allowing companies to proactively and efficiently mitigate risk that stems from employees’ illegal activity or driving incidents.
-Thereby rendering it more effective at reducing insider and safety risk.
-Click here to learn more.
+With pre-hire screening only, employee issues may never be discovered.
+With periodic re-screens, information may surface after it is too late.
+Sterling’s workforce monitoring services help companies to proactively and efficiently mitigate risk, whether the risk is associated with illegal activity by employees or driving incidents.
+To learn more about reducing insider and safety-related risks, click here.